SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Click here for more wine tasting recommendations throughout SF.

 You will also find a variety of events in Fisherman's Wharf San Francisco.
-Some of them are daily performances and others are large, annual events that draw in hundreds of thousands of people.
+Some of them are daily performances, and others are impressive annual events that draw in hundreds of thousands of people.

 All of Fisherman's Wharf

-The biggest celebration each year in Fisherman's Wharf San Francisco is the Waterfront Fourth of July Celebration.
-Each year around 200,000 people descend on the waterfront for a day full of fun activities, live music, and food.
+The Waterfront Fourth of July Celebration is the biggest celebration each year in Fisherman's Wharf San Francisco.
+Around 200,000 people descend yearly on the waterfront for a day full of fun activities, live music, and food.

-The days ends with a large fireworks display that starts at 9:30pm.
+The day ends with an explosive fireworks display that starts at 9:30 pm.

 Pier 39